 About Secret Hitler IO

 Want to contribute to this open source product?
 Check out the github page and issues - any accepted pull request will get you a cool teal name!

-Application designed and developed from the original board game by Chris Ozols.
+Application originally designed and developed from the board game by Chris Ozols.
 Due to a fairly complicated UI and text-driven gameplay this application is not mobile-optimized, but should work OK on mobile devices in theory.
 Source code available at github.
 Bugs/issues?
-Contact us via email, discord channel, or open a github issue.
+Contact me via email, discord channel, or open a github issue.

 Your encrypted password is securely stored and is not accessible by anyone.
 Your user name or any chats you've made is not publicly accessible and not indexed by search engines.
 Moderators have access to see your IP address on a private moderation panel - this is used solely to guard against cheating and is never publically available.